shivrajgodle/TodoList-Serverless-API-Demo/README.md

 # To-Do API (TypeScript, Local-Only, Lambda-Style)

-A small serverless-style REST API for managing to-do items, built as a timeboxed (4-hour) AI-assisted development demo. **Local only** — no AWS account, no deployment.
+A small serverless-style REST API for managing to-do items, built as a development demo. **Local only** — no AWS account, no deployment.
 The handler is written against the real AWS Lambda + API Gateway proxy-integration contract (`APIGatewayProxyEvent -> APIGatewayProxyResult`), so it's deployable as-is; only `localServer.ts`